 By incorporating the action of $\A(X) = \Lambda^*(H_1(X;\Z)/\Tors)[U]$, we get a map

-which we call the \emph{Ozsv\'ath--Szab\'o mixed invariant}.
+which we call the \emph{Ozsv\'ath-Szab\'o mixed invariant}.
 We remark that we consider all the Heegaard Floer modules over $\F_2[U]$, where $\F_2$ is the field with two elements (see \cite{JTZ} for a discussion of the coefficient ring).

 For a cobordism $W$ between non-empty manifolds $Y_0$ and $Y_1$, together with a \spinc structure $\s$ which is torsion on $Y_0$ and $Y_1$, we define the quantity

 which is additive under composition of \spinc cobordisms.